friends-of-presta/security-advisories/_posts/2023-03-13-jmsthemelayout.md

 severity: "critical (9.8)"
 ---

-The module Jms Page Builder (jmspagebuilder) from Joommasters contains a Blind SQL injection vulnerability.
+The module Jms Theme Layout (jmsthemelayout) from Joommasters contains a Blind SQL injection vulnerability.
 This module is for the PrestaShop e-commerce platform and mainly provided with joo masters PrestaShop themes

 ## Summary

 * **CVE ID**: Awaiting from MITRE.org
-* **Published at**: 2023-02-17
+* **Published at**: 2023-03-13
 * **Advisory source**: none
 * **Vendor**: PrestaShop
-* **Product**: jmspagebuilder
+* **Product**: jmsthemelayout
-* **Impacted release**: at least 3.x
+* **Impacted release**: at least 2.5.5
 * **Product author**: Joommasters
 * **Weakness**: [CWE-89](https://cwe.mitre.org/data/definitions/89.html)
 * **Severity**: critical (9.8)

 ## Description

-ajax_jmspagebuilder.php hold sensitives SQL calls that can be executed with a trivial http call and exploited to forge a blind SQL injection.
+ajax_jmsvermegamenu.php hold sensitives SQL calls that can be executed with a trivial http call and exploited to forge a blind SQL injection.

 ## CVSS base metrics